-A. All bills sent from a health care facility or medical creditor to a patient shall include a complete and plain-language description of the date, amount and nature of all charges and all efforts undertaken by the health care facility or medical creditor to bill insurance or public programs for the services provided.
-Prior to initiating a communication with a consumer or a collection action over medical debt, a medical debt collector shall have all required billing information.
+A. All bills sent from a health care facility, third-party health care provider or medical creditor to a patient shall include a complete and plain-language description of the date, amount and nature of all charges; if the patient is verified as having health insurance; if the health care facility screened the patient for programs that assist with health care costs; and if the health care facility or third-party health care provider has billed or will bill insurance or public programs that may assist with health care costs for the services provided.
+Prior to initiating communication with a consumer or a collection action over medical debt, a medical debt collector shall have all billing information required in this subsection.

-B. In all communications with a consumer about medical debt, including communication related to collection actions, a health care facility, medical creditor or medical debt collector shall inform the consumer of the availability of the information required pursuant to Subsection A of this section and offer to provide that information to the consumer."
+B. In all communications with a consumer about medical debt, including communication related to collection actions, a health care facility, third-party health care provider, medical creditor or medical debt collector shall inform the consumer of the availability of the information required pursuant to Subsection A of this section and offer to provide that information to the consumer."